scilus/scil-documentation/source/our_tools/flows.rst

         for i in tractometry_flow_test/raw/*; do mkdir ${i}/metrics ${i}/centroids ${i}/bundles; done

 #.
-Import of data for tractometry_flow: difussion metrics (fa, ad, md, rd) from tractoflow, and centroids transformed and clean bundles from RBx_flow.
+Import of data for tractometry_flow: diffusion metrics (fa, ad, md, rd) from tractoflow, and centroids transformed and clean bundles from RBx_flow.

     .. code-block:: bash